msoe-vex/VEX-AI-Reinforcement-Learning/README.md

 - `--agents`: Number of agents to train.
 - `--timesteps`: Total timesteps for training each agent.
-- `--model_path`: Path to a pretrained model.
+- `--model-path`: Path to a pretrained model.
 - `--entropy`: Entropy coefficient for agent exploration.
-- `--learning_rate`: Magnitude of updates to make to the model.
+- `--learning-rate`: Magnitude of updates to make to the model.
-- `--discount`: Value to place on potential future rewards.
+- `--discount-factor`: Value to place on potential future rewards.
 - `--randomize`: Randomize positions in the environment.
 - `--no-randomize`: Do not randomize positions in the environment.
-- `--num_layers`: Number of layers in the policy network.
+- `--num-layers`: Number of layers in the policy network.
-- `--num_nodes`: Number of nodes per layer in the policy network.
+- `--num-nodes`: Number of nodes per layer in the policy network.
+- `--realistic-pathing`: Use realistic pathing.
+- `--no-realistic-pathing`: Do not use realistic pathing.
+- `--realistic-vision`: Use realistic vision.
+- `--no-realistic-vision`: Do not use realistic vision.

 ### Cancel job